nickj609/GameModeManager/README.md

 > [!IMPORTANT]
 > On the first load, a configuration file will be created in `csgo/addons/counterstrikesharp/configs/plugins/GameModeManager/GameModeManager.json`.

-GameModeManager offers the following configuration options within the `GameModeManager.json` file:

 ### RTV Settings
+> After the first load, enable RTV Plugin Compatibility within the configuration file.
+It is disabled by default.

 | Setting             | Description                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |
 | Enabled             | Enables RTV Compatibility.
 The RTV plugin specified will be reloaded after updating the maplist.txt file.                                 |